qmk/qmk_firmware/keyboards/capsunlocked/cu80/readme.md

-# CU80
+# CU80 v2

-The CU80 is a TKL with two hotswap PCB variants.
+The CU80 v2 is the PCB for round 3 of the CU80 TKL keyboard, with two hotswap PCB variants.
 One fixed layout ISO and one fixed layout ANSI.
 This single firmware tree supports both, with the `default` being ISO.

 To place the keyboard into bootloader mode in order to flash it, hold the ESC key while plugging the board in.